shreyach13/solid-telegram/k8s/green/README.md

 Note : nodeSelector statements are needed in both green_vault and daemonset files in order to force a specific AWS EKS host - otherwise, the hostPath volume cannot be guaranteed...

 How to run...
-1. $ kubectl apply -f config.yml
+1. $ kubectl apply -f config.yml        (creates configMaps)
-2. $ kubectl apply -f green_vault.yml
+2. $ kubectl apply -f green_vault.yml   (runs and configures vault)
-3. $ kubectl apply -f daemonset.yml
+3. $ kubectl apply -f daemonset.yml     (copies the vault's SSH public key to the selected AWS node)

 Current Issues
-- Setup/ssh containers continuously restart - preventing this with a 3600 sleep...
+- Setup/ssh containers continuously restart (preventing this with a 3600 sleep...)
   (should convert to use initContainers)
 - For single file triggering